University of Limerick

 Entry requirements

-Hold a sports National Governing Body Level 1 Coaching Award (minimum)
+You must hold at least a National Governing Body Level 1 Coaching Award.

-Show evidence of previous experience in sports coaching and must be practicing coaches for the programme duration.
+You must show previous experience in sports coaching and be actively coaching for the duration of the programme.

 Duration